AndronovDanilo/BookChescoBackend/README.md

 # BookChescoBackend

-Адаптивное веб-приложение для бронирования отелей и управления гостиничным бизнесом.
+Adaptive web application for hotel booking and management.

-## Технологии
+## Technologies
 - C# (.NET 8)
 - MongoDB
 - ASP.NET Core
-- Cloudinary (для хранения фотографий)
+- Cloudinary (for image storage)
-- Bcrypt (для хеширования паролей)
+- Bcrypt (for password hashing)

-## Основные возможности
+## Main features
-- Регистрация и авторизация пользователей с разными ролями (администратор, владелец отеля, менеджер, клиент, гость)
+- Registration and authentication of users with different roles (administrator, hotel owner, manager, client, guest)
-- Управление бронированиями и номерами отелей
+- Management of bookings and hotel rooms
-- Загрузка и хранение фотографий отелей и номеров
+- Uploading and storing photos of hotels and rooms
-- Безопасное хранение данных и паролей
+- Secure storage of data and passwords
-- Адаптивный интерфейс для работы на компьютерах и мобильных устройствах
+- Responsive interface for desktop and mobile devices

-## Запуск проекта
+## Running the project
-1. Клонируйте репозиторий
+1. Clone the repository
-2. Настройте параметры подключения к MongoDB и Cloudinary в файлах конфигурации
+2. Configure MongoDB and Cloudinary connection settings in the configuration files
-3. Соберите и запустите проект через IDE или командную строку
+3. Build and run the project via an IDE or the command line